 Quebec law requires International Students to pay additional fees.
 Please note that these fees are subject to change without notice.

 International students must provide the following documentation before arriving in Canada.
 International students should begin the process of obtaining these documents once they have received their acceptance letter from Champlain College Saint-Lambert:

 - A “Certificat d’acceptation du Québec” (C.A.Q.), which must be obtained from the Ministère des communautés culturelles et de l’immigration of the Province of Québec.
 More information is available from Immigration et Communautés culturelles.

 - A study permit from the Government of Canada.
 More information is available from Citizenship and Immigration Canada.
-NB: Students admitted into a 3-year technical program must also obtain a student work permit for their 6th semester stage component (field work).
+NB: Students admitted into a 3-year technical program will also obtain a student work permit for their 6th semester stage component (field work) in their final year.

 - International students must provide proof of enrollment in a comprehensive health and accident insurance plan that is approved by the college.
 Students may obtain such an insurance plan through the auspices of the college.

 NOTE: International students may only apply for a winter semester if they have a student visa which is valid until the end of the winter semester.

 - International students and permanent residents whose mother tongue is not English, and/or who have not studied in English during the last two years, are required to submit official TOEFL results (Test of English as a Foreign Language).
 Testing information can be found on the TOEFL website.
 Applicants may present the results of other tests or examinations providing evidence of college-level abilities in English.
 Upon examination of this evidence by the College, applicants may be exempted from the TOEFL requirement.